Regulatory Toxicology and Pharmacology: Conflicts of interest

 In 2002, a group of 45 academics wrote a letter accusing the journal of a concealed pro-industry bias, a possible lack of full and independent peer review, and a failure to disclose conflicts of interest, citing a case in which Gio Batta Gori, then-current editor-in-chief, was paid $30,000 by the Tobacco Institute to write an article later published in the journal dismissing the health risks of secondhand smoke.
 The letter's coordinator later commented that the journal "reads like an industry trade publication, but it's masked as a peer-reviewed journal" and that it lacked any "credible peer-review process."
 In response, the journal's publisher implemented a conflict of interest disclosure policy at the journal in January 2003, shortly before the correspondence was published.

 An analysis of 52 articles published in the journal about tobacco or nicotine between January 2013 and June 2015 identified that among 50 of them at least one of the authors had ties with tobacco industry.
 In 38 of those 50 papers, the conclusions were positive for the industry while none was negative.
 The two papers without any ties to the industry had conclusions negative towards the industry.
 The authors of the article question the confidence the scientific community can have in the journal.

+In December 2025, the journal retracted an influential article published in 2000 that argued that Glyphosate was not a carcinogen.
+The journal's co-editor, Martin van den Berg said the retraction "was necessary to maintain the scientific integrity of the journal".
+The article's conclusion were based in part on internal unpublished studies by American agricultural company Monsanto, the makers of Roundup, a glyphosate-based herbicide, while already published studies were not taken into account.
+The authors may have been paid by Monsanto, and Monsanto employers may have written part of the study, a Monsanto practice exposed in 2024.